 The pastry for quiche is a simple shortcrust pastry that is buttery and crumbly, crispy yet soft enough to cut your fork through without the needing to jack hammer it.

-If you are lacking in time, use a pre prayed pie crust or frozen shortcrust pastry.
+If you are lacking in time, use a pre-prepared pie crust or frozen shortcrust pastry.

 But if you do have the time, it is truly worth making the effort to make your own pastry.
 Homemade quiche pastry is buttery and flaky in a way that store bought never will be.